 Getting around Santorini by scooter/quad/ATV

-Scooters, quads, and ATVs are also popular ways to get around the island.
+Scooters, quads, and ATVs are also popular ways to get around the island using your own means.
 The reason I don't think they are as optimal as hiring a car, is that they are slightly more dangerous, and you end up exposing yourself to the sun for many hours per day.

-If you have a tendency to get sunburn, you might want to think twice about heading out on a quad on day one!
+If you have a tendency to get sunburn, you might want to think twice about heading out on a quad on day one when you visit Santorini!

 – You'll get to see more of the island.